 New Haven Farm Home is an accommodation and lifestyle support service dedicated to providing person centred support for people living with a disability.

-New Haven Farm Home staff are highly qualified and committed to delivering exceptional quality services to the people in our care and their families.
+Our staff are highly qualified and committed to delivering exceptional quality services to the people in our care and their families.
 Staff work together to create a safe, positive environment of belonging, encouragement and respect.

 Warren Chalker is a chartered accountant with more than 30 years’ experience in the industry.
 He lives locally in the Hawkesbury district.
-Warren’s philosophy is, where a person is able to, he or she should contribute to society, and this is why he joined the Board of New Haven Farm Home.
+Warren’s philosophy is, where a person is able to, he or she should give contribute to society, and this is why he joined the Board of New Haven Farm Home.
 Warren is particularly proud of having been involved with the re-development of New Haven Farm Home and the ongoing implementation of the NDIS.

 Warren has an excellent knowledge of the local district and has a great capacity to use his expertise and skills within a charity setting.
 He has a great capacity to consider issues on their merits, and use his skills to approach them laterally and to view any obstacle as a challenge.
 In addition to his Directorship at New Haven Farm home, Warren is also a Director of the Australiana Pioneer Village, at Wilberforce, and the Hawkesbury Race Club Limited.
 Warren loves watching and, on occasion, participating in sporting activities.
 He has a particular interest in cricket, rugby league, and horse racing.

 Joan has extensive experience in aged care at head of finance level and aged care capital developments.
 She has a passion for working in the not-for-profit sector.
 Joan was Treasurer for seven years at Randwick Meals on Wheels NSW and is presently the Treasurer previously President of the Good Shepherd Convent PPA in NSW.

 She loves to listen to music, socialising with friends including assisting with fundraising activities and enjoys spending time with her two grandchildren.

 Scott has been a Hawkesbury resident for 30 years.
 He served in the NSW Police for 25 years, retiring in 2012 as Detective Inspector.
-Since then, Scott has worked as an Investigator for NSW Independent Commission against Corruption; NSW Electoral Commission and the Director Operations – Australian Commission Law Enforcement Integrity.
+Since then, Scott has worked as an investigator for NSW Independent Commission against Corruption, NSW Electoral Commission and the Director Operations – Australian Commission Law Enforcement Integrity.

-Scott is also a Fellow of Governance Institute of Australia and has post graduate degrees in Corruption and Integrity Management and Intelligence, Cyber Security and Counter Terrorism.
+Scott is a Fellow of Governance Institute of Australia and has post graduate degrees in Corruption and Integrity Management and Intelligence, Cyber Security and Counter Terrorism.